The travel privilege we don’t talk about

 Something that can often be forgotten is that the term ‘disability’ crosses a wide spectrum of conditions.
 Creating a truly accessible space, therefore, requires more attention than simply ensuring it is wheelchair-friendly.
 For example, to assist those with deafness, learning to recognize the phrase ‘I’m deaf’ will help circumvent a confusing first exchange with someone who is deaf or hard of hearing.

-“If it was part of our vernacular and someone made that particular phrase to you in sign language, you would immediately know,” Smith said.
+“If it was part of our vernacular and someone made that particular phrase to you in sign language, you would immediately know,” says Smith.

 Individuals with disabilities should also feel empowered to advocate for their needs.
 Smith has had her allergy information translated into several languages so that she can be confident her condition is understood when she’s eating out abroad.
 She advises that people use a trusted source when translating important information, and not relying on Google Translate as it can be inaccurate.
 Smith also recommends being informed on local accessibility laws.

-“Take control of your access needs, because [others are] not going to do it,” Smith said.
+“Take control of your access needs, because [others are] not going to do it,” Smith says.
 “They’ll do the bare minimum, so be prepared to assert yourself.”

 Remaining determined is another important factor in inspiring change.
 Despite the difficulties that go along with travelling as a quadripalegic, Cumpson continues to plan trips and advocate for disabled travel.
 He is in the process of making a documentary called Planes, Trains, and Wheelchairs, which follows his journey travelling as a wheelchair user.